adallak/sglasso/README.md

 theta = sglasso(S, lambda = 0.1)$theta
 ```

+### With cross-validation
-To select threshold via cross-validation use the function `CVsglasso`.
+To select the threshold via cross-validation use the function `CVsglasso`.